 Notes: The prime p, as well as X and Y should not be smaller than the size of the RSA private key.
 While X and Y can be smaller, the cryptographic strength and computation effort of the calculation is directly proportional to their length. g can be small and has no bearing on the calculation effort.

-These operations conclude the CPU intensive operations of the handshake phase since the session master key generation and other setup is trivial in comparison.
+These operations conclude the CPU intensive operations of the handshake phase since the session root key generation and other setup is trivial in comparison.
 The end result is that there can be up to 6 modular exponentiations on the server and 5 on the client to perform this handshake, where 3 of each of these are the shorter verify exponent operations.

 Typical system on chip (SoC) designs clock cryptographic accelerators at a divider of the main bus frequency which allows the peripherals to run at a more energy efficient clock rate.
 In our example, we select 200 MHz for the CPU and 100 MHz for the accelerator.
 Since these operations are all atomic, they scale directly with frequency.
 Table 1 shows that you can easily achieve a 10 times improvement for number of connections per second by using a hardware accelerated system to accelerate the public key operations.